GoogleCloudPlatform/rad-lab/radlab-launcher/README.md

 Enter verification code:
 ```

-9. This is where the Terraform module (example: Data Science module) will kick in and Terraform config scripts will be deployed which will spin up respective projects/services/sources, etc.
+7. This is where the Terraform RAD Lab module (example: Data Science module) will kick in and Terraform config scripts will be deployed which will spin up respective projects/services/sources, etc.

-10. Once the RAD Lab deployment is completed it will throw the below Outputs on the Cloud Shell Terminal for the _Cloud Admin_ to share with the _RAD Lab users_.
+8. Once the RAD Lab deployment is completed it will throw the below Outputs on the Cloud Shell Terminal for the _Cloud Admin_ to share with the _RAD Lab users_.

 ```
 Outputs: